 However, Treasury gives preference to U.S. financial institutions unless a local bank’s arrangement is more beneficial to the U.S. Government.

 When establishing a new foreign currency operating account or seeking to change an existing account, the Accountable Officer should obtain all relevant information (including but not limited to pricing information) from all U.S.-owned and leading local financial institutions in the area to determine which will offer the most beneficial arrangement.
 A financial institution may seek to change an existing operating account at any time.
-An agency may seek to change an existing account to any financial institution that:
+A federal entity may seek to change an existing account to any financial institution that:

 At least every 3 years, for each account, the Accountable Officer should determine if it may be cost-effective to obtain information from all U.S. owned and leading local financial institutions in the area to obtain a more beneficial agreement.
 The process of obtaining information from the banks must be equitable with all banks submitting written information on identical questionnaires or requests for information.

-In determining the most beneficial banking arrangement, the agency should follow three areas of service in descending order of importance:
+In determining the most beneficial banking arrangement, the federal entity should follow three areas of service in descending order of importance:

 The required services will be, at a minimum: